-NSF Intl. acquired the laboratory portion of Jana Laboratories Inc., an engineering consulting and laboratory-testing firm that serves the global water and plastic pipe industries.
-Jana Laboratories’ 14-person laboratory staff and 20,000-sq-ft laboratory in Aurora, ON, will be renamed NSF Janalab and become part of NSF’s global network of ISO/IEC 17025 accredited laboratories throughout North and South America, Europe and Asia.
+NSF Intl. acquired the laboratory portion of Jana Laboratories Inc., an engineering consulting and laboratory testing firm that serves the global water and plastic pipe industries.
+Jana Laboratories’ 14-person laboratory staff and 20,000-sq-ft laboratory in Aurora, Ontario, Canada will be renamed NSF Janalab and become part of NSF’s global network of ISO/IEC 17025-accredited laboratories throughout North and South America, Europe and Asia.

 Utah State University study validates the performance of PVC pipe used in water networks